LLAMAFUZZ: Large Language Model Enhanced Greybox Fuzzing: Analysis

-We have demonstrated the superiority of {\fuzzername} among standard benchmark and real-world programs.
-Moving forward, we would like to investigate how LLM augments the fuzzing process.
-In the fuzzing process, seeds that can trigger new behavior will be regarded as valuable and used for further fuzzing.
-Therefore, understanding the relationship between these seeds and code coverage improvements is crucial for optimizing the fuzzing process. \autoref{llmcoverage} displays the code coverage and highlights seeds that originated from LLM-generated seeds.
-The black triangle marks seeds directly generated by the LLM.
-The subsequent generations of seeds, which are sourced from these LLM seeds, are indicated by red vertical lines.
+During the fuzzing process, seeds that can trigger new behavior are considered valuable and are used for further fuzzing.
+Therefore, understanding the relationship between these seeds and code coverage improvements is crucial for optimizing the fuzzing process. \autoref{llmcoverage} shows the growth of coverage over time.
+The seeds generated by LLM and the AFL++ seeds sourced from LLM seeds span the whole fuzzing process, which brings steady coverage improvement.

-\autoref{cov-nm} provides the growth of coverage over time.
-Within the initial 10,000 seconds, seeds mutated by the LLM directly enhance coverage.
-As the fuzzing process progresses, seeds derived from LLM-mutated seeds across further augment the fuzzing coverage.
 This indicates that LLM-generated seeds not only directly impact the fuzzing process but also have a profound and indirect influence on its development.
-When compared to the grey area, which represents the 95\% confidence interval of AFL++ coverage, {\fuzzername} achieves both higher and faster coverage.
-This observation aligns with the outcomes from previous experiments conducted with the Magma benchmark.
+When compared to the grey area, which represents the interval of AFL++ coverage, {LLAMAFUZZ} achieved both higher and faster coverage.
+This observation further reinforces the LLM can understand the format structure and mutation strategies during fine-tuning instead of replaying the fine-tuning data.
+It also aligns with the outcomes from previous experiments conducted in~\autoref{exp2}.

-Additionally, \autoref{cov-msg} illustrates coverage dynamics in a different manner.
-A significant coverage jump can be observed around 17,000 seconds, marked by several LLM-generated seeds indicated with black triangles.
-These seeds directly contribute to substantial coverage gains.
-Approaching the second plateau, numerous seeds sourced from LLM seeds further enhance coverage, indicating the lasting benefits of LLM in the fuzzing process.